play-co/billing/README.md

 ##### Simulation Mode

-To test purchases without hitting the market, pass a second parameter of "SimulatePurchase" or "SimulateFailure".
+To test purchases without hitting the market, pass a second parameter of "simulate" or "cancel".
 On browser builds or in the web simulator, purchases will always simulate success otherwise.

 ~~~
 billing.purchase("fiveCoins", "simulate"); // Simulates success